On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Abstract

 \section{Abstract}

-We investigate the connection between X-ray and radio-loud optically-obscured AGNs and the physical properties of their evolved and massive host galaxies, focussing on the mass-related quenching channel followed by $\Mstar (\simeq 10^{10.6} M_\odot)$ galaxies in the rest-frame NUVrK colour diagram at $0.2 < z < 0.5$.
-While our results confirm that (1) radio-loud AGNs are predominantly hosted by already-quenched and very massive ($M_*>10^{11}M_\odot$) galaxies, ruling out their feedback as a primary driver of $\Mstar$ galaxy quenching, we found that (2) heavily-obscured X-ray AGNs are mostly hosted by $\Mstar$ galaxies in the process of quenching.
-This argues for a quenching scenario that involves mergers of (gas-poor) $\Mstar$ galaxies \textit{after} they have left the star formation main sequence, i.e., after the onset of the quenching process.
-In that respect, we discuss how our results support a scenario where the slow quenching of $\Mstar$ galaxies happens along cosmic filaments.
+We investigate the connection between X-ray and radio-loud AGNs and the physical properties of their evolved and massive host galaxies, focussing on the mass-related quenching channel followed by $\Mstar (\simeq 10^{10.6} M_\odot)$ galaxies in the rest-frame NUVrK colour diagram at $0.2 < z < 0.5$.
+While our results confirm that (1) radio-loud AGNs are predominantly hosted by already-quenched and very massive ($M_*>10^{11}M_\odot$) galaxies, ruling out their feedback as a primary driver of $\Mstar$ galaxy quenching, we found that (2) X-ray AGNs affected by heavy obscuration of their soft X-ray emission are mostly hosted by $\Mstar$ galaxies that are in the process of quenching.
+This is consistent with a quenching scenario that involves mergers of (gas-poor) $\Mstar$ galaxies \textit{after} the onset of the quenching process, i.e., a scenario where $\Mstar$ galaxy mergers are not the cause but rather an aftermath of the quenching mechanism(s).
+In that respect, we discuss how our results may support a picture where the slow quenching of $\Mstar$ galaxies happens due to halo-halo mergers along cosmic filaments.